udelblue/Spring-Boot-Starter/README.md

 ### Auditing<br />
-Auditing is configured using annotation add the following annotation to any pojo you would like audited
+Auditing is configured using annotation add the following annotation to any pojo you would like audited.
+Auditing also captures time, IPaddress and username of user
 <br />
 ```
 @Audited